• Skip to primary navigation

 Explore Nørrebro & Jægersborggade

-Nørrebro itself is full of trendy cafés, bars, and boutiques, as well as cheap kebab and Asian food places.
+Nørrebro is full of trendy cafés, bars, and boutiques, as well as cheap kebab and Asian food places.
 The most famous street here is Jægersborggade, which has become super hip(ster?) with art galleries, local design and vintage shops, and of course more cafés and restaurants.

 Sample the porridge at Grød